liubin86410/icp/intl.en-US/ICP Filing Procedures/ICP Filing for the first time.md

     -   The domain name has passed the real-name authentication.
 The ICP Filing subject information must be consistent with the domain name registrant \(domain name holder\) information.
 -   Keep scanned copies or photos of your identifications and other required documents handy.
     -   Individuals must provide scanned copies or photos of the front and back of ID cards.
-    -   Organizations must provide scanned copies of the registration certificates, pictures of the front and back of the ID cards of the persons in charge of ICP Filing and the websites, and an authentication document duly stamped with the official seal of the company.
+    -   Organizations must provide scanned copies or photos of the registration certificates, pictures of the front and back of the ID cards of the persons in charge of ICP Filing and the websites, and an authentication document duly stamped with the official seal of the company.
 -   Prepare a website ICP Filing authenticity statement.
 You must download the template of ICP Filing authenticity statement from the Document Uploading page of ICP Filing system.

-    **Note:** Some local administrations have special requirements for the ICP Filing authenticity statement, so we do not recommend you download the template from other sources.
+    **Note:** Some local administrations have special requirements for the ICP Filing authenticity statement, so we do not recommend that you download the template from other sources.

 -   Prepare other documents required by the local administrations.
 For example, domain name certificates and residence permits.